 - The qualified inspector is defined as a person that is knowledgeable in the principles and practices of erosion and sediment control, such as a licensed Professional Engineer, Certified Professional in Erosion and Sediment Control (CPESC), licensed Landscape Architect, or other Department endorsed individual(s).
 It may also mean someone working under the direct supervision of the licensed Professional Engineer or licensed Landscape Architect, provided that person has training in the principles and practices of erosion and sediment control.
-Training in the principles and practices of erosion and sediment control means the person has received four (4) hours of training endorsed by the Department and shall receive four (4) hours of training every three (3) years after the initial training. - A site inspection shall be conducted at least once every seven (7) days by the qualified inspector when soil disturbing activities are occurring.
-A copy of the "Stormwater Construction Site Inspection Reports" is included in Appendix F of this plan. - If any repairs or corrective actions are necessary, it is the responsibility of the qualified inspector to notify the owner/operator and appropriate contractor within one business day.
-The contactor shall begin implementing the corrective action within one business day of being notified. - All inspection forms must be signed by a qualified inspector. - For construction sites where soil disturbing activities are temporarily suspended, temporary stabilization measures shall be applied and the qualified inspector shall conduct a site inspection at least once every thirty (30) calendar days.
+Training in the principles and practices of erosion and sediment control means the person has received four (4) hours of training endorsed by the Department and shall receive four (4) hours of training every three (3) years after the initial training. - A site inspection shall be conducted at least once every seven (7) days by the qualified inspector when soil disturbing activities are occurring, and within 24 hours of a 0.5-inch rainfall event.
+A copy of the "Stormwater Construction Site Inspection Reports" is included in Appendix G of this plan. - If any repairs or corrective actions are necessary, it is the responsibility of the qualified inspector to notify the owner/operator and appropriate contractor within one business day.
+The contractor shall begin implementing the corrective action within one business day of being notified. - All inspection forms must be signed by a qualified inspector. - For construction sites where soil disturbing activities are temporarily suspended, temporary stabilization measures shall be applied, and the qualified inspector shall conduct a site inspection at least once every thirty (30) calendar days.